jverzani/SpecialPolynomials.jl/docs/src/examples.md

 ## Polynomial methods

-For each polynomial family, this package implements as many of the methods for polynomials defined in `Polynomials`, as possible.
+For each polynomial ttype, this package implements as many of the methods for polynomials defined in `Polynomials`, as possible.

 ### Arithemtic